hsusulist/AFKsrbot/replit.md

-# AFK Bot Dashboard
+# AFKSRBot Dashboard

 ## Overview

-The AFK Bot Dashboard is a React-based web application designed to manage and control a Discord bot that operates on Minecraft servers.
+The AFKSRBot Dashboard is a React-based web application designed to manage and control a Discord bot that operates on Minecraft servers.
 The system provides a comprehensive management interface for monitoring bot status, controlling Discord and Minecraft server connections, viewing logs, managing inventory, and configuring various bot settings.
 The dashboard serves as a central control panel for administrators to oversee an automated bot that performs anti-AFK behaviors, player interactions, and server monitoring functions.

 ## User Preferences